Slash energy bills and put money back into people’s pockets, says Welsh Lib Dem Senedd candidate Rodney Berman

 cost of living

-Rodney Berman, lead Liberal Democrat Senedd candidate for Caerdydd Ffynnon Taf, said:
+Rodney Berman, the Welsh Liberal Democrats’ lead Senedd candidate for Caerdydd Ffynnon Taf, said:

-“People here in Cardiff and across the country are facing sky-high energy bills and this government is unfortunately not doing enough to combat the problem.
+“People here in Cardiff and across the UK are facing sky-high energy bills and the UK Labour Government is unfortunately not doing enough to combat the problem.

-“The Liberal Democrats’ plan to cut the average energy bill by more than £90 a year will put more cash back into people’s pockets.
-It will become more affordable for my constituents to heat their homes and help tackle the cost-of-living crisis head on.
+“The Liberal Democrats’ plan to cut the average energy bill by more than £90 a year would put more cash back into people’s pockets.
+It would then become more affordable for residents across north and east Cardiff to heat their homes and help tackle the cost-of-living crisis head on.

 “Lower energy bills would also leave people with a bit more spare cash to spend on the high street, which would re-energise our struggling small businesses and help drive economic growth.
 The Chancellor needs to listen.”